-- The next section on same window is for adding policy for your app.
+The Login Policy section on the same window is for adding policy for your app.

-- Select the First Factor Type for authentication like Password, Mobile, etc.
+Select the Login Method Type for authentication like Password, Mobile, etc.

 Configure Service Provider (SP)

-You can use MiniOrange as a broker when you have an external identity source i.e. you have external IdP configured which has all of the information.
+You can use MiniOrange as a broker when you have an external identity source i.e. external IDP/Userstore where the users are stored.